 “Das Kapital” by Karl Marx.
 1867 (first volume)

-if you are reading Kapital for the first time and having trouble with parts of it you might find David Harvey’s online lectures helpful.
+if you are reading Kapital for the first time (or second) I highly recommend listening to David Harvey’s lectures on Kapital.
 You can find them on his website: http://davidharvey.org

 “Marx for Beginners” by Rius.
 Pantheon Books.
 1976

 “The Marx Engels Reader” edited by Robert Tucker.
 WW Norton and Co.
 1978

 “Marx on Money” by Suzanne De Brunhoff.
 Urizen Books.
 1973

 “Studies in the Labor Theory of Value” by Ronald L Meek.
 Monthly Review Press.
 1956

 “Reclaiming Marx’s Capital; refuting the myth of inconsistency” by Andrew Kliman

 For a great perspective on how the labor theory of value is integrated between the three volumes of Kapital, and especially for a killer explanation of commodity fetishism and markets you must read I.I.
 Rubin’s “Essays on Marx’s Theory of Value.”
 It’s on the Marxist Internet Archive.